 Executive summary

-US Surgeon General Vivek Murthy has called for warning labels on social media.
-Concluding from the scientific consensus of negative mental health effects on the developing brains of youth, the effectiveness of labels is up for debate.
-This brief will explain the scientific context and legislative future for limits or warnings on social media for tomorrow's youth.
+US Surgeon General Vivek Murthy has called for the implementation of warning labels on social media platforms.
+This brief will explain the scientific context and legislative future regarding limits on social media for tomorrow's youth.

 Background

-Earlier this year, Murthy placed a call to quickly place a warning label on social media platforms to protect online youth and adolescents.
-Murthy emphasized the relationship between mental health harm and social media, mentioning that young people who spend more than three hours a day on social media are at double the risk of experiencing anxiety and depression symptoms.
-Murthy stated plans to work with lawmakers to ensure that warning labels are mandated and to begin regulating current social media features that contribute to excessive usage among youth, such as push notifications and ‘infinite’ scrolling.
-The US surgeon general also extended the call to social media companies, asking them to share their data on the health effects of their platforms and encouraging independent safety audit processes.
+Earlier this year, Dr. Murthy called for warning labels to be put on social media platforms, emphasizing that young people who spend more than three hours a day on social media have an increased risk of anxiety and depression.
+He plans to work with lawmakers to ensure that warning labels are mandated and that regulations on current social media features, such as push notifications and ‘infinite’ scrolling, are enforced.
+The Surgeon General also called upon social media companies, asking them to share data on the health effects of their platforms and encouraging independent safety audit processes.

 History